openwfm/wrf-sfire-docs/docs/python.md

 Sometimes you may need to uninstall Anaconda, e.g. to save space, or if something goes wrong and you need to start over.
 Delete the Anaconda install directory

+    cd
-    cd; rm -rf anaconda3
+    rm -rf anaconda3

-Then, find the startup file where the Anaconda installer made its changes, usually `~/.bashrc`, and delete the lines from
+Then, edit `~/.bashrc` and delete the lines from

     # >>> conda initialize >>>